RocketChat/docs-old/5. Administrator Guides/Integrations/Sentry.md

-Add Sentry notifications via a new WebHook in RocketChat This script works for the sentry.com and self-hosted version.
+Add Sentry notifications via a new WebHook in Rocket.Chat This script works for the sentry.com and self-hosted version.

 1. In Rocket.Chat go to "Administration"->"Integrations" and create "New Integration"
 2. Choose Incoming WebHook
 3. Follow all instructions like Enable, give it a name, link to channel etc. Bonus: add https://avatars.io/twitter/getsentry/medium as Avatar URL